 If you’ve been injured in a car accident caused by an uninsured driver (or a hit and run), you basically have two options:

-- Sue the at-fault driver (if you can identify them) and hope that they are financially solvent, or
+- Sue the liable driver (if you can identify them) and hope that they are financially solvent, or

 - File an uninsured motorist claim with your own insurance company.

 Unfortunately, most uninsured drivers are essentially judgment-proof.
-Even if you went through the process of filing a lawsuit and winning in court, your likelihood of actually recovering compensation from them is extremely low.
+Even if you went through the process of filing a lawsuit and winning in court, your likelihood of actually recovering compensation from the at-fault party is extremely low.

 Uninsured motorist (UM) coverage protects you by providing compensation if you’re in an accident with an at-fault driver who doesn’t carry liability insurance.
 This includes hit and run accidents, accidents caused by excluded drivers, and even accidents caused by an intentional act such as road rage or evading the police.

-Underinsured motorist (UIM) coverage, on the other hand, steps in when you’re in an accident with an at-fault driver whose policy limits (the most the insurance company is required to pay in any accident [usually $60,000 max]) are too low to cover the damages and/or medical expenses you’ve suffered.
+Underinsured motorist (UIM) coverage, on the other hand, steps in when you’re in an accident with an at-fault driver whose policy limits (the most the insurance company is required to pay in any accident [usually $60,000 max]) are too low to cover the property damage, medical expenses, and/or other losses you’ve suffered as a result.

 UM/UIM coverage costs approximately 5-10% of your annual auto insurance premium, but this can be heavily dependent upon your location, age, claim history, and driving experience.
 Most people who’ve never been hit by an uninsured driver pay little attention this important type of coverage, but it can ultimately save you from having to pay thousands out of pocket in repair costs and medical bills for something that wasn’t even your fault.

 Unless you know what to watch for and how to effectively combat their deceptive tactics, you’re simply playing right into their hands.
-They know that if you hire an attorney, you stand to recover substantially more.
+They know that if you hire a lawyer, you stand to recover substantially more.
 In fact, the Insurance Research Council (IRC) estimates that 85% of all money paid out for bodily injury claims by insurance companies are paid to victims with an attorney representing them.
-Additionally, when the IRC looked at the total amount paid out on all auto accident injury claims, they found that those who had hired an attorney were paid an average of three and a half times more than those who had attempted to handle their own claims.
+Additionally, when the IRC looked at the total amount paid out on all auto accident injury claims, they found that those who had hired a lawyer were paid an average of three and a half times more than those who had attempted to handle their own claims.

 All we do at Montgomery Law is help people just like you get every penny they’re owed following a personal injury or the wrongful death of a loved one.
 In order to ensure that you never risk losing a penny by hiring us to handle your claim, we handle all cases on a strict no-win no-fee basis.